 Benefits of cooking prior to drying include:

 Cooking releases moisture, which shortens the drying process.
-Cooking helps
+Cooking

+better texture.
 Jerky can be made from leftover cooked meat and

 fish.
 Cut up cooked Thanksgiving turkey or Easter ham into cubes or

 IS IT DRY YET?

 Jerky darkens and shrinks when it’s dry.
-One pound of raw meat or fish
+One pound of raw meat or

-safer to over dry than to under dry.
+pliable.
+It’s safer to over dry than to under dry.

 "Dry" has many different meanings to people.
-Here’s a look at how a variety
+Here’s a look at how a

-should not feel any moisture or soft spots in the jerky.
+you should not feel any moisture or soft spots in the jerky.